wp-plugins/taxonomic-seo-permalinks/readme.txt

 2. Extract the zip file and Upload to the '/wp-content/plugins/' directory
 3. Activate the plugin through the 'Plugins' menu in WordPress

-After Installation:
+= After Installation =

-You need to change the settings in the taxonomicseopermalink.php file for your taxonomies
+You need to change the settings in the class.tsp.php file for your taxonomies on line 20 which looks similar to this:

+public $taxonomy_terms 	= array("Season", "Course", "Semester");

+Change the content of the array with the custom taxonomies you would like, in SEQUENCE, from left to right, and your permalink structure would be update automatically.
+For above example, it would be:

+/%season%/%course%/%semester%/%postname%/

+= NOTE =

+This plugin won't work with default permalink structure.
+Under Settings >> Permalink opt for custom permalinks and change it to /%category%/%postname%/.
+Even if you set this permalink, the TSP plugin will change this permalink with Taxonomic SEO Permalinks.

 == Frequently Asked Questions ==